adeptex/CTF/time-is.md

 time_is
 ```

 This binary had quite a few steps needed to successfully exploit it.
-Above all, we were somehow supposed to guess that the server is running `libc6:amd64 2.23-0ubuntu7`.
-Without this knowledge libc offsets are incorrectly calculated, and the whole exploits fails.
+Above all, it was necessary to check leaked GOT offsets against https://github.com/niklasb/libc-database to find that the server is running `libc6:amd64 2.23-0ubuntu7`.
+Without this knowledge libc offsets in ROP are incorrectly calculated, and the whole exploits fails.

 ## Steps
 * Exploit format string vulnerability to leak stack address and stack canary